mvolkmann/blog/src/swift/StoreKit.md

 1. Click the "Next" button.
 1. Select the top project directory that contains the main `.swift` file.
 1. Click the "Create" button.

+To describe products in the new StoreKit configuration file:

-1. In the special editor that opens for this file, for each product to be offered by the app:
+1. In the special editor that opens for the new StoreKit configuration file, for each product to be offered by the app:

    1. Click the "+" in the lower-left and select a kind of product to add